 "I wish I could explain it," Heather says.
 "I felt an incredible friendship that day.
 Just an incredible sense of friendship, like I've known this guy my entire life and I felt like we were going to be very good friends.
 He always compares me to his best friend Marcus, who passed away a long time ago.
 I didn't know him either, but I just felt an intense friendship.
 I just cared about the guy for some reason."

-Together, the couple's combined family now includes six children from prior relationships, ranging from Sean's youngest, 2-and-a-half-year-old Hayden, to Heather's oldest, 10-year-old Emma.
-At times when the whole flock is together, and bedlam reigns over the roost, the environment can understandably get a bit crazy.
-But Sean just smiles.
-"I read an interview with Brad Pitt once and he said, ‘My house is loud and chaotic and I love it.'
+Together, the couple's combined family now includes six children from prior relationships, ranging from Sean's youngest, two-and-a-half-year-old Hayden, to Heather's oldest, 10-year-old Emma.
+At times when the whole flock is together and bedlam reigns over the roost, the environment can understandably get a bit crazy.
+But Sean just grins.
+"I read an interview with Brad Pitt once and he said: ‘My house is loud and chaotic and I love it.'
 I wouldn't want it any other way."

-It's seem silly, but the new goal for the future is to reach some level of consistent normalcy.
-Sean wants to go to work everyday from 5:30 a.m. to the mid-afternoon.
-He wants to goof off with the kids, have regular date nights once in a while, possibly look forward to a vacation once or twice a year, then maybe throw in some crossfit or a jiu-jitsu tournament once in a while on the side, but certainly not let it define who he is.
+It seems silly, but the new goal for Sean is to reach some level of consistent normalcy.
+He wants to go to work everyday from 5:30 a.m. to the mid-afternoon.
+He wants to goof off with the kids, have regular date nights once in a while, maybe look forward to a vacation once or twice a year, then throw in some crossfit or jiu-jitsu tournaments once in a while on the side, but certainly not let it define who he is.

 Every now and then, Sean can feel the tug of competition trying to pull him back in.
 It's understandable; after all, it's what he revolved his life around for so long.
 A few days ago he turned down a chance to fight in Ireland without even glancing at the purse.
 It was a difficult decision, if only for a moment, but the idea of fighting and the reality of it are not one in the same, and he understands that now.